48Club/bsc-snapshots/README.md

 *\> [geth-snapshots](#geth-snapshots)*

+** This geth snapshot is generated with `--tries-verify-mode=none` so it contains no MPT data.
+You should not build a validator upon this snapshot.
+Know [more >>>](https://github.com/bnb-chain/bsc/pull/926)

 *\> [erigon-snapshots](#erigon-snapshots)*

 Updated every ~24~ 36 hours
 Old snapshot deleted ~1~ 12 hours after new snapshot generated

 ## geth-snapshots